 GeoServer is an open-source geospatial tool.
 Implementing the system will significantly lower the financial barrier to entry when compared to proprietary GIS products.
-In addition, GeoServer is not only available free of charge but also open source.
-Bug fixes and feature improvements in open-source software occur transparently, often at an accelerated pace compared to closed software solutions.
+Additionally, GeoServer is not only available free of charge but also open-source.
+Bug fixes and feature improvements in open-source software occur transparently, often at a faster pace compared to closed-source software solutions.
 GeoServer is a Java-based server that allows users to view and edit geospatial data.
 Integrate With Mapping APIs.
-Using open standards set forth by the Open Geospatial Consortium (OGC), GeoServer allows for great flexibility in map creation and data sharing.
+Using open standards established by the Open Geospatial Consortium (OGC), GeoServer enables great flexibility in map creation and data sharing.

 GeoServer allows us to display spatial information to the world.
-Implementing the Web Map Service (WMS) standard, GeoServer can create maps in a variety of output formats.
+Implementing the Web Map Service (WMS) standard, GeoServer can create maps in various output formats.
 The server supports most of the available tools, e.g., OpenLayers, Leaflet, Google Maps, Google Earth, Microsoft Bing Maps, and MapBox, and can connect with ESRI ArcGIS and QGIS software.